Kakashch/Test_Cases/Readme.md

 - The Angular app sends an API request to FastAPI with the token.

 ### Then
+- The user is successfully authorized to access the requested resource.
-- The FastAPI backend validates the token with Keycloak.
+- The user receives a "401 Unauthorized" error message when the token is invalid.
-- If valid, the request is processed.
-- If invalid, the backend returns a 401 Unauthorized response.

 ### Test Run
 - **Date:** <Date>
 - **Result:** Pending/Pass/Fail
-- **Testing Outputs:** (Screenshots or logs)

 ---